cqse/teamscale-jacoco-agent/TEST_IMPACT_ANALYSIS_DOC.md

 information and calculates the impacted tests for one or more changes.
 It's then the responsibility of the test framework to execute only those.

-## Technical details

-### 1. Upload Test Details

-Since Teamscale does not have knowledge beforehand of which tests are available for execution, the list of available tests has to be uploaded to Teamscale. which part of the system we can find out which tests are impacted by a given change.
-More concrete this means we have to gather coverage information per test case.

-Teamscale with its Test Impact Analysis augments this data with source code change information and calculates the impacted tests for one or more changes.
-Its then the responsibility of the test framework to execute only those.

 ## Setup

 ### Gradle